ctoruno/LAC-Reports/Outputs/Suriname/Method/Suriname_method.md

                                         <p class="mb-4">
                                             In total, 19 interviewers worked on this project, including 18 female interviewers.
 In addition, five fieldwork supervisors and one country lead worked on this project.
 Interviews were conducted in Dutch.
                                             <br><br>
-                                            The supervisory team directly oversaw at least two interviews per interview in the field.
+                                            The supervisory team directly oversaw at least two interviews per interviewer in the field.
 During data processing, 80 interviews (approximately 16% of the sample) were selected for audio review by the central office.
 Additional quality control measures included GPS validation, data checks, and checks for abnormal answer patterns.
-Interviews averaged 52 minutes in length and ranged from 29 to 84 minutes.
+Interviews averaged 52 minutes in length and ranged from 29 to 104 minutes.
                                         </p>

                                         <p class="mb-0 c-purple"><b>DATA REVIEW AND JUSTIFICATION</b></p>